 - Bake for 45 minutes until the egg mixture is set.
 Take tart out of oven and let it rest for 10 minutes before serving.

-- Enjoy with your favorite wine or a chilled lemonade.
+- Enjoy with your favorite wine or a chilled lemonade and a simple salad.